ethereumclassic/explorer/README.md

 ```

 will show db informations.
-and You can add modified from  ./db.js:103 lines,  add auth information and mongodb connect options.
+and You can add modify `db.js` to add further MongoDB connect options.

 ```
 mongoose.connect(process.env.MONGO_URI || 'mongodb://localhost/explorerDB', {
-  useMongoClient: true
+  useMongoClient: true,
   // poolSize: 5,
   // rs_name: 'myReplicaSetName',
-  // user: 'explorer',
+  user: config.mongoUser,
-  // pass: 'yourdbpasscode'
+  pass: config.mongoPassword
 });
 ```

-And explore it.
+And start exploring!

 ### Run

-The below will start both the web-gui and sync.js (which populates MongoDB with blocks/transactions).
+The below will start both the web-gui and sync.js (which populates MongoDB with blocks/transactions) on the port specified (3000 by default)

-`npm start`
+`export PORT=3000 && npm start`

 You can leave sync.js running without app.js and it will sync and grab blocks based on config.json parameters